jamesjiadazhan/dietaryindex/README.md

 - All you need to do is to provide the relevant serving sizes for each food/nutrient category in the index.
 - The excel sheet for the serving size of all dietary indexes is provided: DIETARYINDEX_SERVING_SIZE_CHART_JAMES_ZHAN.xlsx

+The outputs of the generic functions (e.g. HEI2015, DII) include dietary indexes and their component scores.

+The outputs of the specific functions (e.g. DASH_ASA24) include dietary indexes, their component scores, and their food/drink serving sizes.

 The **dietaryindex** package relies on the **dplyr**, **readr**, and **haven** packages.
 Please install them ahead.